jkugler1024/hello-world/README.md

 # hello-world
 a short description
-My name is Josh and I'm learning Git
+My name is Josh and I'm learning Git!